 Once you have a set of keywords in hand, target these keywords in your listing title, bullet points, and description.

 Keep in mind that you need to optimize your listings for Amazon SEO as well as buyers’ intent.
-Knowing your customer in and out will help you succeed on the Amazon marketplace.
-You need to understand what they are looking for and showcase your product listing in a way to make them buy the product.
+Knowing your customer in and out will help you succeed in the Amazon marketplace.
+You need to understand what they are looking for and showcase your product listing in a way to makes them buy the product.

 There’s just one last thing to consider – All of these need to be within the scope of Amazon SEO.